Adsyarif/Zen-App-Client-App/README.md

 ## Problem Statement

--.
-Increasing Cases of Mental Disorders:
+- **Increasing Cases of Mental Disorders**:
   Mental disorders such as stress, anxiety, depression, and other conditions are becoming more common, especially among the younger generation.
 Rapid changes in lifestyle, academic pressure, and social expectations can be triggering factors.

--.
-Lack of Access to Mental Health Services:
+- **Lack of Access to Mental Health Services**:
   Many people find it difficult to access quality and affordable mental health services.
 The limited number of mental health professionals and high service costs often become major obstacles for many individuals to get the help they need.

--.
-Negative Stigma:
+- **Negative Stigma**:
   There is still a lot of negative stigma related to mental disorders in society, making people reluctant to acknowledge their problems or seek help.
 The fear of negative judgment or discrimination often prevents individuals from openly discussing their mental health and getting the necessary treatment.

 ## Solution